sneha-afk/13s-docs-by-sneha/docs/git.md

 1. TOC
 {:toc}

+---

 ## Intro

-> Git is one of the most important tools you will learn, other than knowing :wq (thank me later).
+> Git is one of the most important tools you will learn, other than knowing `:wq` (thank me later).

 Git is a version control system, similar to labeling your essay drafts “essay”, “essay_draft2”, “essay_feedback”, “essay_final”, “ESSAY_FINAL_FINAL.”
 It is imperative to know Git, and know it well.
 Situations like being stuck in Baskin’s E2 building during a horrible winter storm when the power, internet, and cell service go down in the middle of working on a CSE13S assignment is when you want to know Git (true story).